MassTransit/MassTransit/docs/usage/message-contracts.md

 ## Message correlation

-Since messages are usually do not live in isolation, publishing one message usually lead to publishing another message and then another and so on.
-It is useful to trace such sequences but to find them, these messages need to have some information, how do they relate to each other.
+Since messages usually do not live in isolation, publishing one message usually leads to publishing another message, and then another, and so on.
+It is useful to trace such sequences, however, to find them these messages need to have some information detailing how they relate to each other.

-The principle of binding messages together by some identifier is called correlation.
-Usually, message correlation is done by some unique identifier, which is shared among all messages in one logical sequence.
-This identifier is called correlationId.
+Correlation is the principle of connecting messages together, usually by using a unique identifier that is included in every message that is part of a logical sequence.
+In MassTransit, the unique identifier is referred to as the `CorrelationId`, which is included in the message envelope and available via the `ConsumeContext` or the `SendContext`.
+MassTransit also includes a `ConversationId` which is the same across an entire set of related messages.

 MassTransit supports different methods to specify the correlationId.
 Check the [Correlating messages](correlation.md) article for more information.